DoubleHyphen/Personal-Blog/htticnd_v2.md

 I used to think that integer comparison in the C family of languages operates deterministically.
 Clearly, if nothing else, a programming language must be capable of determining whether two integers are equal or not!

 I've since been disabused of that notion.
-There is an entire quest for knowledge that brought me here; however, this was one of the cases where the quest left me more confused than before, knowing even less than I used to.
+My experiments have led me to discover that neither C, nor C++, nor Rust can force their equality operator to function deterministically.
+There is an entire quest for knowledge that brought me here!
+Under other circumstances, this quest might have helped me gain new knowledge; however, this was one of the cases where the quest left me more confused than before, knowing even less than I used to.

 And it all started from one small, seemingly-innocent question, namely the following: